mellymello/TWEB-Project1/README.md

 * modifiy and delete exisiting lecture
 * block size of file
 * BUG : When the teacher leaves a lesson the actual page is the last read... so if a student want to re-read the lecture he'll arrive on the last page visited
+* BUG : With the current version of mozilla firefox it is not possible to upload a pdf